 Is there a city in the world that's more recognizable than New York City?
 In the movie world, NYC is incredibly well-represented—when filmmakers need a big city to set their movies in, New York City seems to be one of the go-to spots.

 We've already looked at the best movies set in Philadelphia (which, surprisingly, includes a lot more than just Rocky).
-Let's check out the Big Apple and see which movies set in this massive metropolis are best.
+Now let's check out the Big Apple!
+Here are my picks for the best movies that take place in New York City, one of the greatest metropolises on Earth.

 20. Home Alone 2: Lost in New York (1992)